planetruby/gems/2020/16-bridgetown.md

 and modern best-practices around web development to use, he created Bridgetown - a new Webpack-aware, Ruby-powered static website generator.

-## The status quo: Great content and a bold roadmap
+## The status quo: Great documentation 'n' getting started guides and a bold Bridgetown roadmap

 After following the [setup guide](https://www.bridgetownrb.com/docs/), you can build and preview your website via a live-reload development server.
 Markdown (to HTML conversion) and Liquid tags in page templates are supported out of the box, while themes and plugins can easily be installed.
 The generated files are being put in an `output` directory.